VISIT OUR ART STORE ▶

 Let’s talk about why watercolor seems scary.
 For many artists used to acrylics or oils, watercolor feels like a one-shot deal.
 But that’s not the full story.

-I’ve had so many chats with acrylic and oil painters who say, “If I mess up, I just paint over it.”
+The artist has had many chats with acrylic and oil painters who say, “If I mess up, I just paint over it.”
 That’s not as easy with watercolor, right?

 While it’s true that you can’t simply paint over mistakes, you can fix many of them.
-It’s all about knowing the right techniques—and that’s what I’ll show you today.
+It’s all about knowing the right techniques—and that’s what the artist shows today.

 Watercolor’s challenges